Maggggie/jargon/drafts/component2.md

 ![alt text](https://s3-us-west-2.amazonaws.com/salesforcejeff/component2/6.2.png) <<<MOVE

 Now, let's add this component to the Opportunity record layout.
-Navigate to any Opportunity, and click on the gear icon in the upper right corner.
-Then click on "Edit Page."
+Navigate to any Opportunity, and click on the gear icon in the upper right hand corner.
+Then click "Edit Page."

 ![alt text](https://s3-us-west-2.amazonaws.com/salesforcejeff/component2/7.png)

+Now we're inside the Lightning App Builder.
+From here we can drag Lightning Components on to our layout.
+On the left hand side, you will see a list of our available Lightning Components.
+Lightning Components developed in-house will be listed under "Custom", which is where you should see our "commissionCalc."

 ![alt text](https://s3-us-west-2.amazonaws.com/salesforcejeff/component2/8.png)

+Add the Lightning Component to your layout by dragging it above the text "To stay on track and see Sales Path...", and click "Save."

 ![alt text](https://s3-us-west-2.amazonaws.com/salesforcejeff/component2/9.png)

+Make sure to Activate the page...

 ![alt text](https://s3-us-west-2.amazonaws.com/salesforcejeff/component2/10.png)

+...and check "Active" on the next screen to add the component to the correct page layout.

 ![alt text](https://s3-us-west-2.amazonaws.com/salesforcejeff/component2/11.png)

+Now if you refresh your Opportunity, you should see our Lightning Component added to the page.

 ![alt text](https://s3-us-west-2.amazonaws.com/salesforcejeff/component2/12.png)

+### 3. Create Component to Change Commission Output

+So we've created a Lightning Component, and added it to our layout, but it doesn't do anything except display a static commission amount.
+Let's create a slider that allows the salesperson to adjust the total price, which we'll use to update the total commission.

+First, create a new Lightning Component, and name it "commissionSlider."

 ![alt text](https://s3-us-west-2.amazonaws.com/salesforcejeff/component2/13.png)

 ![alt text](https://s3-us-west-2.amazonaws.com/salesforcejeff/component2/14.png)
 ![alt text](https://s3-us-west-2.amazonaws.com/salesforcejeff/component2/15.png)
 ![alt text](https://s3-us-west-2.amazonaws.com/salesforcejeff/component2/16.png)